cobrien706/mysterions/README.md

 7. The maneuver returns to *charge*.

 The second *straight* from the *random_turn* can result in another collision.
 In this event, a whole new *knight_moves* maneuver begins.
 This can occur more than once until a *knight_moves* finishes.

+## Potential changes

+One issue with *knight_moves* is that is puts the Monster into zombie mode, unaware of the player Robot's position.
+The Robot can move past the Monster without risk as long as it doesn't collide with the Monster by accident.
+We can explore including the Robot's position as part of the *straight* maneuver and have the Monster revert to *charge* if the Robot's distance from the Monster falls beneath a threshold.
+This would naturally make the game more difficult.
+If you were developing a more complex game where later rounds are more difficult, this feature could be held off until those rounds.